University of Königsberg: History

 The newly established Protestant duchy was a fiefdom of the Crown of the Kingdom of Poland and the university served as a Lutheran counterpart to the Catholic Kraków Academy.
 Its first rector was the poet Georg Sabinus, son-in-law of Philipp Melanchthon.
 Lithuanian scholars Stanislovas Rapalionis and Abraomas Kulvietis were among the first professors of university.
 All professors had to take an oath on the Augsburg Confession.
-Since the Prussian lands lay beyond the borders of the Holy Roman Empire, both Emperor Charles V and Pope Paul III withheld their approval, nevertheless the Königsberg academy received the royal privilege by King Sigismund II Augustus of Poland on 28 March 1560.
+Since the Prussian lands lay beyond the borders of the Holy Roman Empire, both Emperor Charles V and Pope Paul III withheld their approval, nevertheless the Königsberg academy was granted the royal privilege by King Sigismund II Augustus of Poland on 28 March 1560.

 From 1618 the Prussian duchy was ruled in personal union by the Margraves of Brandenburg and in 1657 the "Great Elector" Frederick William of Brandenburg finally acquired full sovereignty over Prussia from Poland by the Treaty of Wehlau.
 The Albertina was the second oldest university (after the University of Frankfurt (Oder)) and intellectual centre of Protestant Brandenburg-Prussia.
 Initially it comprised four colleges: Theology, Medicine, Philosophy and Law, later also natural sciences.
 Subsequent rectors included numerous Hohenzollern Prussian royals (at last Crown Prince William 1908–1918), who had never been to the university, usually represented by a prorector in charge of academic affairs.

 Backside of the Collegium Albertinum in Kneiphof, where Kant taught.
 The quarter was destroyed in World War II.

 The Prussian lands remained unharmed by the disastrous Thirty Years' War, which gained the Königsberg university an increasing popularity among students.
 In the 17th century, it was known as a home to Simon Dach, serving as rector in 1656/57, and his fellow poets.
 Tsar Peter I of Russia visited the Albertina in 1697, leading to increased contacts between Prussia and the Russian Empire.
 Large numbers of Petrine officials trooped the university to cameralist theory and administrative practices which thus shaped Russia's government.
 Notable Russian students at Königbserg were Kirill Razumovsky, later president of the Russian Academy of Sciences and General Mikhail Andreyevich Miloradovich.
 The university and the city had profound impact on the development of Lithuanian culture.
 The first book in Lithuanian language was printed here in 1547 and several important Lithuanian writers attended the Albertina.
 The university was also the preferred educational institution of the Baltic German nobility.